feragusper/TheForkLite/README.md

 Architecture
 ------------
 It's based on Clean Architecture.
-Using a MVVM with Repository.
+Using a MVVM, Use Cases and Repositories.

 Libraries included
 -----------------